 Photography: © Beholdr.
 Photo by Effie Liu.

 No “white cube” standards here.
 No pristine white walls.
-Instead, the space is known for a signature black box design that makes it feel like a DIY theater space where something exciting is about to happen.
+Instead, the space is known for its signature black box design that feels like a DIY theater where something exciting is about to happen.

-Some shows harken back to the historical slice of time when feminism’s second wave, AIDS activism, and the culture wars of the 70s and 80s raged.
-Others are pure snapshots of the current moment we’re living in.
-Think climate activism and Palestinian and transgender rights.
+Some shows hark back to the historical slice of time when feminism’s second wave, AIDS activism, and the culture wars of the 1970s and '80s raged.
+Others are snapshots of the moment we’re living in now by emerging artists—think climate activism, Palestinian rights, and transgender rights.

 There’s a freedom of expression in the art shown here that makes us feel free, too.
-We come to be part of conversations behind the ones in the news.
-We come back to be part of pushing systemic justice forward.
+Go to be part of conversations behind the ones in the news.
+Go back to become part of pushing systemic justice forward.

 PARTICIPANT INC and its beloved founder, Lia Gangitano, have been championing art and artists since 2001.
 It originally stood at 95 Rivington Street before moving to Houston Street.
 Now you’ll find it inside a luxury building on Elizabeth Street.

 We’ve never visited without seeing Lia there.
-She’s woven into the neighborhood’s history, one that would not have been so textured and culturally rich without her.
-In 2008, New York Magazine named PARTICIPANT the Best Alternative Art Space.
+She’s woven into the neighborhood’s history—one that would not be as textured and culturally rich without her.
+In 2008, New York Magazine named PARTICIPANT INC the Best Alternative Art Space.
 Lia hasn’t stopped making waves since.

 Want to know where art is headed next?
 Here are the ones to watch.